hctwist/computational-graph/README.md

 The `NodesFired` event on the graph occurs once per fire path.
 This is a good alternative to individual events to batch external updates based on node output.
-This can be used in conjunction with `Node<TOuptut>.WasFired` to ignore nodes that weren't fired in the path:
+This can be used in conjunction with `Node<TOutput>.WasFired` to ignore nodes that weren't fired in the path:

 ```csharp
 graph.NodesFired += () =>